mattrips/scratchPad/ProtocolConformance 200703.md

 Given `T: P` and a protocol requirement *m* of `P`, the witness for *m*  is the **most specialized** implementations of *m* on `T`, as determined in the scope in which the declaration `T: P` is stated.
 If `T` has only one implementation of *m*, that implementation will be the protocol witness.
 If `T` has more than one implementation of *m*, the most specialized of those implementations will be the protocol witness.

-## 1.3 Unconditionally Accessible Implementations

-ELIMINATE ALL OF THIS.
-ANYTHING TO SALVAGE?

-  * Notwithstanding the general inability of concretizations to take advantage of specialized implementations, the `Collection` family of protocols in the Standard Library uses a private attribute to gain some access to specialized implementations for concretizations of generic types conforming to `BidirectionalCollection` and `RandomAccessCollection`.

 ## 1.5 Most Specialized Implementation
 Among a type's implementations of a protocol requirement, the most specialized implementation will serve as the